Ontario Provincial Police 911 Dispatchers Test Preparation [2026]

 • 9 additional practice modules.

-Like many other 911 Dispatchers, The OPP also use the CritiCall test as their assessment tool for candidates for their 911 Dispatch.
+The OPP use the CritiCall test as its assessment tool for candidates for their 911 Dispatch

 Here are some examples of the most frequently used modules: